tensorflow/docs/site/en/get_started/premade_estimators.md

 The Iris problem is a classic classification problem.
 Fortunately, TensorFlow provides several pre-made classifier Estimators, including:

-* @{tf.estimator.DNNClassifier}—for deep models that perform multi-class classification.
+* `tf.estimator.DNNClassifier`—for deep models that perform multi-class classification.
-* @{tf.estimator.DNNLinearCombinedClassifier}—for wide-n-deep models.
+* `tf.estimator.DNNLinearCombinedClassifier`—for wide-n-deep models.
-* @{tf.estimator.LinearClassifier}— for classifiers based on linear models.
+* `tf.estimator.LinearClassifier`— for classifiers based on linear models.

 For the Iris problem, `tf.estimator.DNNClassifier` seems like the best choice.
 Here's how we instantiated this Estimator: